In this tutorial, this is what we are going to be building:

 });

-Now you can go a step further by using this switch to change the background color of your page by making a few adjustments to your javascript code, or you can simply just copy and paste the following code into your javascript file:
+Now you can go a step further by using this switch to change the background color of the page by making a few adjustments to the JavaScript code, or you can simply copy and paste the following code into your JavaScript file:

 var buttons = document.getElementsByClassName("button");